Disease/Disorder

 Definition

-Traumatic brain injury (TBI) is a disruption of brain function due to an external force or blow to the head resulting in any of the following: decreased level of consciousness, memory loss before or after injury, alteration of mental status, neurologic deficits, or intracranial lesion.1
+Traumatic brain injury (TBI) is a disruption of brain function due to an external force or blow to the head or to the body with forces transmitted to the brain resulting in any of the following: altered consciousness, memory loss before or after injury, alteration of mental status, neurologic deficits, or intracranial lesion.1

 Etiology